kshedden/goclaims/README.md

 |      |       |-------dtypes.json
 ```

+Each file contains a raw stream of binary data values, with no header
+or metadata (type metadata is placed in the dtypes.json file).
+The
+exception to this is that string values are delimited by newlines.

 The files name prefixes Var1, Var2, etc. are the variable names from
 the SAS files.
 The number of "buckets" (e.g. two in the example
 above) is configurable by the user.